markround/tiller/README-zookeeper.md

 You can however change this hierarchy to suit your environment or working practices.

-There are 4 parameters that tell Tiller where to look for templates and values inside your Zookeeper cluster :
+There are 4 parameters that tell Tiller where to look for templates and values inside your ZooKeeper cluster :

 * `templates` : where to find the templates.
 It is expected that there will be one node per template under this path.
 * `values.global` : where to find the global values that are the usually the same across all environments and templates